GEO-Protocol/specs-protocol/transactions/transactions.md

                                 |  1024 | 0xbb63989a1643..5c5edbf6 |
                                 |-------|--------------------------|
         ```
-    1. Checks received TrustLineReceipt for sign validity and in case if not - rejects the operation `[Stage B]`
+    1. Checks received TrustLineReceipt for sign validity and in case if it's not valid  - rejects the operation `[Stage B]`

 1. Each one midleware node `{(A), (B)}` and `Receiver`, after signed receipts receiving and checking — sends to the `Coordinator`
      * its Public Key which this particular node would use for signing the  transaction;